- Natural menopause diagnosed after 12 months of amenorrhea with no obvious pathologic cause

 According to the Comite des Nomenclatures de la Federation Internationale de Gynecologie et d'Obstetrique, the climacteric is the phase of the aging process during which a woman passes from the reproductive to the nonreproductive stage.
 The signals that this period of life has been reached are referred to as "climacteric symptoms" or, if more serious, as "climacteric complaints."
 Perimenopause, or menopausal transition, refers to the part of the climacteric before the menopause occurs when the menstrual cycle is likely to be irregular and when other climacteric symptoms or complaints may be experienced.
 The menopause is the final menstruation, which occurs during the climacteric.
 Postmenopause refers to the phase of life that comes after the menopause.

 To develop a more functional staging system of reproductive aging, the Stages of Reproductive Aging Workshop (STRAW) was held in 2001 and again 10 years later in another workshop called "STRAW +10".
 The specific goals of the workshop were to (a) develop a useful staging system for reproductive aging, (b) revise nomenclature, and (c) identify knowledge gaps that should be addressed by the research community.
 STRAW + 10 also added more supportive criteria using endocrinologic parameters (Follicle Stimulation Hormone [FSH], anti-mullerian hormone [AMH], Inhibin B) and Antral Follicle count [AMC]).
 According to STRAW +10, reproductive aging is divided into 7 stages (−5 to +2), with −5 beginning with menarche and +2 being defined as the late menopause.
 This staging system is not applicable to women who have undergone hysterectomy or endometrial ablation, who have chronic menstrual irregularity such as polycystic ovarian syndrome (PCO), or who have chronic illness and undergoing chemotherapy.
-STRAW +10 may also not be applicable to women with other chronic illnesses such as HIV-AIDs but further research into this population ...
+STRAW +10 may also not be applicable to women ...